Gorillas is an online delivery service that allows customers to order groceries via its Android and iOS apps.

 Today, Gorillas employs well over 2,000 people that are scattered across multiple offices in the European Union.

 How Does Gorillas Make Money?

-Gorillas makes money by selling its products at a profit as well as delivery fees.
-Let’s take a closer look at each of the two in the section below.
+Gorillas makes money by selling its own or third-party products at a profit as well as delivery fees.